 - 11.1.
-Section 366A of the Education (General Provisions) Act 2006 states that if a staff member reasonably suspects in the course of their employment at the school, that any of the following is likely to be sexually abused by another person: - a) a student under 18 years attending the school; - b) a kindergarten aged child registered in a kindergarten learning program at the school; - c) a person with a disability who: - i. under section 420(2) of the Education (General Provisions) Act 2006 is being provided with special education at the school; and - ii. is not enrolled in the preparatory year at the school.
+Section 366A of the Education (General Provisions) Act 2006 states that if an employee reasonably suspects in the course of their employment at the College, that any of the following is likely to be sexually abused by another person: - a) a student under 18 years attending the College; - b) a kindergarten aged child registered in a kindergarten learning program at the school; - c) a person with a disability who: - i. under section 420(2) of the Education (General Provisions) Act 2006 is being provided with special education at the school; and - ii. is not enrolled in the preparatory year at the school.

-then the staff member must give a written report about the suspicion to the Principal or to the Chair of the Board immediately.
+then the employee must give a written report about the suspicion to the Principal or to the Chair of the Board immediately.

-The school's Principal or the Chair of the Board must immediately give a copy of the report to a police officer.
+The College Principal or the Chair of the Board must immediately give a copy of the report to a police officer.

 11.2.
-Under s366B of the Education (General Provisions) Act 2006 the directors of Language Disorder Australia of Mancel College delegate the directors' function under s366A to the Chair of the Board of Language Disorder Australia.
+Under s366B of the Education (General Provisions) Act 2006 the directors of Language Disorder Australia, of which Mancel College is a business unit, delegate the directors' function under s366A to the Chair of the Board of Language Disorder Australia.

-If the first person who reasonably suspects likely sexual abuse is the school's principal, the Principal must give a written report about the suspicion to a police officer immediately and must also give a copy of the report to Chair of the Board immediately.
+If the first person who reasonably suspects likely sexual abuse is the College's Principal, the Principal must give a written report about the suspicion to a police officer immediately and must also give a copy of the report to Chair of the Board immediately.